ICOS-Carbon-Portal/jupyter/docs/exploredata.md

 If you are new to Jupyter notebooks, start with **Explore ICOS Data**.
 These notebooks demonstrate typical scientific workflows and show what can be done in the ICOS Jupyter environment.

-If you are looking for specific functionality, start with **Examples**.
+If you are looking for specific functionality, start with **Examples** in **Explore ICOS Data**.
 These notebooks demonstrate how to use ICOS Python libraries and data access tools.

 ## Notebook collections

 ### Explore ICOS Data

 These notebooks demonstrate how ICOS data can be explored, processed, and visualized.
-Examples include:
+In particular, the examples illustrating the use of the ICOS Python library provide a good starting point for users who want to develop their own analyses.

+#### Examples for using ICOS Python library

+The examples in this collection demonstrate how to use the ICOS Carbon Portal Python libraries to:

+- Access ICOS data and products
+- Retrieve metadata and observations
+- Perform analyses of ICOS data and products
+- Build your own workflows and applications

+The other notebooks in this collection provide examples of:

 - Data exploration and analysis
 - Statistical calculations
 - Interactive maps and plots
 - Scientific workflows and project results

-Many notebooks have been developed in collaboration with researchers from the ICOS scientific community.
+Many of these notebooks have been developed in collaboration with researchers from the ICOS scientific community.

-### Examples

-The Examples collection demonstrates how to use the ICOS Carbon Portal Python libraries to:

-- Access ICOS data and products
-- Retrieve metadata and observations
-- Perform analyses of ICOS data and products
-- Build your own workflows and applications

-This collection is a good starting point for users who want to develop their own analyses.

 ### Notebooks with DOI